 During the middle of the financial crisis in 2009, I began Financial Samurai to help make sense of the financial crisis.
 I had been working in finance for 10 years and thought I had been doing all the right things with my money – saving 50%+, diversifying into real estate, maxing out my 401(k), etc. Yet, I still lost about 35% of my net worth within a matter of six months.
 It was a humbling experience.

 On the bright side, the financial crisis made me realize that I no longer wanted to work in the financial services industry.
-I lost the hunger to make lots of money and climb the corporate ladder after 13 years in the business Instead, the downturn focused my attention on something I really enjoyed doing: writing and connecting with others online.
+After 13 years, I lost the hunger to make lots of money and climb the corporate ladder.
+Instead, the downturn focused my attention on something I really enjoyed doing: writing and connecting with others online.

 I found myself addicted to Financial Samurai before work, during my lunch break, and after work.
-I was having so much fun!
 Therefore, in the Fall of 2011, I came up with the idea of negotiating a severance to be free from work for good.
 I was sitting in a bar in Santorini, Greece overlooking a massive crater on a warm sunny day.

 Never Quit, Get Laid Off Instead